ml-jku/Chem-xLSTM/README.md

 # Chem-xLSTM

 This repository provides the code necessary to reproduce the experiments presented in the paper [Bio-xLSTM: Generative modeling, representation and in-context learning of biological and chemical sequences](TODO arxiv link).
-Experimental results are organized across the following repositories:
+The code is organized across the following repositories:

 - [Chem-xLSTM](https://github.com/ml-jku/Chem-xLSTM/) (current repository)
 - [DNA-xLSTM](https://github.com/ml-jku/DNA-xLSTM/)